fiorenzo1963/es100-wwvb-refclock/README.md

 ## TODO

+* Need to support continous RX mode.
 * The receiver can trigger an IRQ which simply indicates that RX was unsuccessful, and retry is pending.
 The current code simply treats this as a timeout and restarts reception.
 * Tracking mode (essentially equivalent to a "PPS" mode) needs to be supported, see datasheet for details.
-* Actually implement shared memory NTP refclock.
+* Actually implement shared memory NTP refclock, so the implementation will match the project Description.

 ## CHANGELOG

 * See CHANGELOG file

+## Acknowledgments

+* Many thanks to members of time-nuts mailing list.
+	* Particular thanks to Hal Murray, who is giving me many precious hints and suggestions.
+* Many thanks to my wife and daugthers, who somehow think my timekeeping hobby is weird, but still put up with me.

 ## Links